Skip to Content

 Plan your trip

-We've put together some handy hints and tips to help you plan your own trip to the Yaeyama Islands.
-Read on to find out everything the gay traveller should know before they go.
+We've put together some handy hints and tips to help you plan your trip to the Yaeyama Islands.
+Read on to find out everything the gay traveler should know before they go.

 How to get there: To get to the Yaeyama Islands you can fly directly from Tokyo, Osaka, Nagoya, Naha, Miyako, Yonaguni and (seasonally) Fukuoka to the airport on Ishigaki Island.
 From there you can use ferries to reach the other islands, while there are also flights to Yonaguni Island from Ishigaki.
 The Ishigaki Airport is about 30 minutes out of the city, which you can reach via bus or taxi.
 Some hotels also offer a shuttle service so make sure you check with where you are staying.